 Those who are addicted and run out of their supply doctor shop.
 According to the study published in JAMA, more than one in four people who took pain medication at least once a day got their supplies from doctors.
 Some of these people had several doctors prescribing them pain medication, while others simply bounced from one doctor to the next.

 These statistics shouldn’t come as a shock, considering that 80 percent of the world’s pain pills are consumed in the United States, according to the American Society of Interventional Pain Physicians.
 These pills have to be coming from somewhere.
 The Food and Drug Administration announced last year that they would be tightening the regulations for doctors who prescribe drugs like hydrocodone.
 Some of these restrictions would include not being able to call in the prescription over the phone and having to check in with the patient before prescribing another prescription.

 Preventing Prescription Misuse in the Home

 At The River Source, we work with many clients who struggle with addiction to prescription medication.
-To make things even more complicated, many addicts combine pain meds with alcohol and other drugs, so they must detox and withdrawal from both.
+To make things even more complicated, many addicts combine pain meds with alcohol and other drugs, so they must detox and withdraw from both.
 While there are many things we can’t control in the world, you CAN take control over how your family stores prescription medications.
-Remember, it’s not just pain meds but anti-anxiety, ADD and ADHD and some seizure medications that can be abused as well.
+Remember, it’s not just pain meds but anti-anxiety, ADD and ADHD, and some seizure medications that can be abused as well.

 We recommend that families follow these precautions to keep their family and friends as safe as possible:

 – Medicine cabinets, dresser drawers, bathroom linen closets, etc. are not enough.
-Purchase a lock for space and store your prescription medications in here.
+Purchase a lock for space and store your prescription medications here.
 Standalone safes and lockboxes are also sufficient.

 – Monitor your medications.
 Take a regular inventory and keep track of refills.
 If you find that you have to refill the bottle more often, don’t pass this red flag by.